Measuring the Ejecta Velocities of Type Ia Supernovae from the Pan-STARRS1 Medium Deep Survey: Conclusions

-Future spectroscopic studies with precise measurements spanning a wide range of redshift would be crucial to differentiate between SN~Ia explosion scenarios and investigate their potential evolution or change in demographics.
-These studies will enormously improve our understanding of the nature of SNe~Ia and their use in cosmology.
+Future studies with precise spectroscopic measurements spanning a wide range of redshift would be crucial to differentiate between SN~Ia explosion scenarios and investigate their potential evolution or change in demographics.
+Such investigations will enormously improve our understanding of the nature of SNe~Ia and refine their utility in cosmological studies.